Table of Contents

 Ensure that you are setting expectations for your mentorship as a mentor.
 Explain to your mentee to work if they want results and see progress.
 Ask them to come prepared for every meeting and share the schedule in advance, so you both can have an efficient and productive conversation.

-Here are some tips for applying in next mentoring meeting:
+Here are some tips for applying in the next mentoring meeting:

 In the mentee-mentor relationship, both must hold each other responsible.
 It means having a follow-up of previous meetings or discussions.
 Create action items and assign them to one another at the end of each session.
 It is a great way to follow through with the plans and track the progress.
 You both should be willing and able to hold each other responsible for the commitments.